Yarida-nes/Yarida-nes/README.md

 # Hi, I'm Yarida Kaewthong (Nest) 👋

-**Master of Commerce, Artificial Intelligence and Business Analytics · Curtin University, Perth**
+**Master of Commerce, Artificial Intelligence and Business Analytics · Curtin University, Perth, WA Australia**

 I started in Geography, where I learned to find patterns in real-world data, and moved into analytics.
 I now build regression and classification models in **R**, interactive dashboards in **Tableau and Power BI**, and query and prepare data with **SQL and Python**.
 Currently seeking an **internship or graduate role in data analytics or business analytics in Perth**.